hmrc/contact-frontend/README.md

 * standalone form
 * form included in the underlying page, retrieved by partial

-If you want to use standalone version of the form, you have to redirect the user to one of the following URLs:
+If you want to use the standalone version of the form, you have to redirect the user to one of the following URLs:
 * if user is unauthenticated - `https://www.development.tax.service.gov.uk/contact/contact-hmrc-unauthenticated?service=${serviceId}`
 * if user is authenticated - `https://www.development.tax.service.gov.uk/contact/contact-hmrc?service=${serviceId}`

-`Help and contact` also historically was supporting showing *Help and contact* page as a partial - however this functionality is deprecated and should'nt be used.
+`Help and contact` also historically was supporting showing *Help and contact* page as a partial - however this functionality is deprecated and shouldn't be used.

 [[Back to the top]](#top)